 Hurt that your husband is defending this other woman over you.
 Hurt that he trusts her “innocent intentions” more than your gut feelings.
 Worried about where things are headed.

 Because you’re a smart person.
 You know how the whole “damsel in distress” game works, and you know this woman is playing it with your husband.
 And more and more, it seems like she’s winning.

 These kinds of scenarios are more common than you may think.
-I see them all the time in practice: an “innocent” opposite-sex friendship on the part of one spouse begins to drive a wedge between a married couple.
+I see them all the time in practice: an inappropriate opposite-sex friendship on the part of one spouse begins to drive a wedge between a married couple.
 Yet instead of prioritizing the marriage and ending the friendship, the married partner defends their friend.

 While this is a complex issue and I can’t unpack the whole thing in one article, there is no doubt that some of these “friends” have far guiltier intentions than they let on.